johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

     getCustomers(id: integer): Observable<Customer>
     ```

 Once the `getCustomers` method returns, we start the *return trip*, where things get more interesting.
-This "more interesting" part is mainly because Nest is very **observable-aware**.
+This "more interesting" part is mainly because Nest is very **Observable-aware**.

 ![Nest Response Handling](./assets/transporter-response2.gif 'Nest Response Handling')
 <figcaption><a name="Nest Response Handling"></a>Figure 3: Nest Response Handling</figcaption>

 In this sequence, I'll introduce the role of what I'm informally calling the "Mapper" (there's no such official term or single component inside Nest called a Mapper).
 Conceptually, it's the part(s) of the system that handle(s) dealing with Observables.

-> In the next article, we'll go through a few use cases for **why observables are so cool, why they're a perfect fit in this flow, AND how they're actually really easy to use**.
+> In the next article, we'll go through a few use cases for **why Observables are so cool, why they're a perfect fit in this flow, AND how they're actually really easy to use**.
 I know this diagram doesn't make it seem that way, but hey, we're building our own transporter (my inner [trekky](http://sfi.org/) can't help but giggle over that :rocket:).
 The beauty of it is that once we handle this case properly &#8212; and the framework will make this easy as we'll see in the next chapter &#8212; everything we might want to do with Observables (and their potential is just, well... *mind bending*) **just works**.

 Here's the walk through of the return trip flow: